bgrotegut21/dropdownMenu/README.md

 ## Button Template

-when you create a button for dropdown it must follow this template or else the code will not work.
+When you create a button for the dropdown menu it must follow this template or else the code will not work.

 ```js
 button = { button: 'test1', link: 'index.html' };